 - wash your skin gently with mild soap

 - eat a healthy diet

-- increase your vitamin A intake
+- increase your vitamin A intake from foods

 Pimples still keeping you down?
 Your doctor or dermatologist can help point you to other treatments that are safe for use during pregnancy.
 In many cases, your skin will clear on its own once you’ve had your baby and your hormones regulate.